TrustSight-io/tokentracker/README.md

 // ...
 ```

-## Using TokenTracker in Your Microservice
+## Using TokenTracker as a Private Package

-Since this is a private package, you'll need to set up authentication to access it.
+TokenTracker is distributed as a private Go package and requires proper authentication setup to access it.

-### Setting Up Authentication

-#### Local Development

-1. Create or update your `.netrc` file:
+### Quick Setup Guide

+1. **Create a `.netrc` file** with your GitHub credentials:
    ```
    machine github.com
    login your-github-username
    password your-personal-access-token
    ```

-2. Set up your Go environment:
+2. **Configure Go** for private module access:
    ```bash
    go env -w GOPRIVATE=github.com/TrustSight-io/*
    ```

-3. Import the package in your Go code:
+3. **Import the package** in your Go code:
    ```go
    import (
        "github.com/TrustSight-io/tokentracker"